 •Singapore Airlines business class using Singapore’s own miles (transfers from major bank programs)

-•Emirates first class (Emirates is an American Express transfer partner)
+•Emirates first class (Emirates is an American Express and a Chase transfer partner)

 •Korean Air first class using Korean’s miles (transfer from Marriott)